 This blog article has been reviewed and updated to show the new Google Sheet nodes.
 The respective workflow was also updated.
 (September 2020).

-Today: A Recipe for Delicious Data – Part 2: The new Google Sheets Nodes
+Today: A Recipe for Delicious Data with Google Sheets Nodes

 Authors: Rene Damyon and Oleg Yasnev